ABOUT OUR INTERNSHIPS

 Notification will only go out to candidates that are selected or make it to the interview process.

-As a science-based organization, National Geographic Society follows the guidance of the Centers for Disease Control and Prevention (CDC) and public health officials.
-To promote the health, safety, and well-being of all staff, as of October 18, 2021, all NGS employees must be fully vaccinated against COVID-19 or request an exception for a qualifying medical reason or a sincerely held religious belief.
+National Geographic Society follows the guidance of the Centers for Disease Control and Prevention (CDC) and public health officials.
+To promote the health, safety, and well-being of all staff, all National Geographic Society employees are strongly encouraged to be vaccinated against COVID-19.